-Intel Core microarchitecture generally executes SIMD instructions more efficiently than previous microarchitectures in terms of latency and throughput, many of the restrictions specific to Intel Core Duo, Intel Core Solo processors do not apply.
+Intel Core microarchitecture generally executes SIMD instructions more efficiently than previous microarchitectures in terms of latency and throughput, most 128-bit SIMD operations have 1 cycle throughput (except shuffle, pack, unpack operations).
+Many of the restrictions specific to Intel Core Duo, Intel Core Solo processors (such as 128-bit SIMD operations having 2 cycle throughput at a minimum) do not apply to Intel Core microarchitecture.
 The same is true of Intel Core microarchitecture relative to Intel NetBurst microarchitectures.